Visit our Discovery Centre

 Glimpse into life in a 19th century house of correction bursting with history

 A visit to the Old Prison offers you a unique glimpse into life in a 19th century house of correction.
 Built in the 1790s, this was once a fine example of a model prison used to inspire better care and rehabilitation of prisoners throughout Britain and further afield.
 It even served as a blueprint for London’s Pentonville Prison.

 Over the years the building has seen many changes of use including a police station, petty sessional court and tramp station.
 You can still see one of the original cell blocks built in 1844 along with the historic court room which was in use right up until the 1970s.

-The Cotswold Lion Cafe serves homemade food, prepared from locally sourced fresh ingredients.
-We offer a wide range of delicious breakfasts, light lunches and afternoon teas, along with speciality teas, coffee and soft drinks.
+The Cotswold Lion Cafe serves delicious cakes and afternoon teas, along with speciality teas, coffee and soft drinks.